Money Smarts Blog

-But budgets get a far worse rap than they deserve, because even if it isn’t fun, budgets aren’t hard to create, maintain or follow.
+But budgets get a far worse rap than they deserve because even if they aren't fun, budgets aren’t hard to create, maintain or follow.

 So how do you create a budget?
 First you have to establish your own financial goals, then you just need to find a method that works for your lifestyle.

 We rounded up what we think are the five easiest and most effective budget methods to make it even easier for you:

 Zero based budgeting is based on the concept of giving every dollar a job.
 Whatever comes into your account must go out – whether that’s through paying bills, spending, saving or investing, no dollar can be left behind.

 You can do this manually: draw a line down a sheet of paper.
 Write all your income on the left (include everything, salary, child support, side hustles etc.), and all of your outgoing money on the right (including savings and investing).
 Adjust accordingly until your expenses are equal to your income.

 Or do it electronically.
 You Need A Budget uses the zero based method and makes doing it yourself really easy.
 Plus, they offer some really helpful tips and educational resources.

 This is our favorite budget method, because it is very simple, very flexible and not very time consuming.
 It works like this:

 - 50% of your income should go towards required expenses.
 This includes housing, food, utilities, transportation (including car payments), insurance, etc. These are NEEDS.

 - 30% of your income goes towards optional expenses like clothing, vacations and gifts–the little things that help you enjoy life.
 These are WANTS.